virend3rp/URL_SHORTNER/README.md

 This diagram illustrates the flow of data and the interaction between the different services in the application.

-(This is where you will embed your architecture diagram image.
-Create one using a tool like draw.io or Excalidraw and upload it to your repository.)
 Tech Stack
 Backend